cristianpb/cristianpb.github.io/jekyll_collections/_posts/2020-04-06-amp-search-jekyll.md

 ## Conclusions

-I have found separated opinions on the effect of using AMP format.
+I have seen different opinions on the effect of using AMP format.
 For my personal point of view, my SEO has increased since I started using this format and also the page load speed.
 The AMP rules impose good web format that guaranties the best performances.
-The traffic data of my website can be found [this github page](https://cristianpb.github.io/analytics-google/).
+The traffic data of my website can be found at [this github page](https://cristianpb.github.io/analytics-google/).

 AMP integrates smoothly with API endpoints defined in static website build tools like Jekyll.
 The endpoint with the contents of the blog is a small json,